Trauma is one of six National Programmes of Care (NPoCs) overseeing the commissioning of specialised and highly specialised services.

 Biography: Paul May is Divisional Clinical Director for Neurosurgery, Critical Care and Pain, at The Walton Centre NHS Foundation Trust in Liverpool.
 He has been a consultant neurosurgeon since 1991.
 A significant part of Paul’s career has been devoted to the development and establishment of paediatric neurosurgical services, both nationally and internationally.
 He was responsible for the application and subsequent designation of Supraregional Craniofacial Services in Merseyside and was the lead clinician in that service for 13 years.
 He was responsible for drawing up service specifications for craniofacial services nationally and worked closely with the then National Commissioning Group in their monthly and yearly audits and assessments.
 Paul has always maintained active practice in adult neurosurgery and in April 2010 moved back into full-time adult neurosurgical services where he is currently Divisional Clinical Director in the UK’s only independent neuroscience NHS Foundation Trust.
 In addition, Paul has been the trauma lead neurosurgeon involved in negotiations and planning for the implementation of the Government’s White Paper on major trauma, and has worked closely with the Strategic Health Authority and NHS North of England in devising plans and policies, as well as coordinating neurosurgical support and cooperation between three regional neuroscience centres in Preston, Manchester and Liverpool.

-- National Programme of Care Senior Manager: Jacquie Kemp, London
+- National Programme of Care Senior Manager: Jacquie Kemp

-- National Programme of Care Manager: Mark Howard, London
+- National Programme of Care Manager: Helen Morrison

-- Regional Programme of Care Manager North: David Stockdale, Manchester
+- Regional Programme of Care Manager North: David Stockdale

-- Regional Programme of Care Manager Midlands & East: Carolyn Young, Cambridge
+- Regional Programme of Care Manager Midlands & East: Carolyn Young

-- Regional Programme of Care Manager London: VACANT
+- Regional Programme of Care Manager London: Victoria Osborne-Smith

 The ‘products’ of commissioning are the tools used by the 10 Hub Commissioning Teams to contract services on an annual basis and are listed under each CRG.
 A small number of products – service specifications and policies – are listed here as they fall within the scope of this NPoC but do not logically sit with a single CRG.